lsaravia/MetawebsAssembly/MetawebsAssembly.md

 We considered two null models, the Erdös-Rényi random graph [@Erdos1959], and the meta-web assembly model.
 An Erdös-Rényi network is constructed assigning at random the $m$ edges to the $n$ nodes with equal probability [@Erdos1959; @Baiser2016].
 We restrict the random model eliminating double arrows and cannibalistic links.
 To calculate trophic level and the coherence parameter (see below) we further restrict to random webs with at least one basal node, if not these calculation were not possible.
 The random model represent the absence of any mechanism, thus when we test our networks against it we do not obtain information about any hypothesized mechanism.

 To consider the mechanism of network assembly we designed a dynamic meta-web assembly model.
-In this model species migrate from the meta-web to a local web with a uniform probability $g$, and become extinct from the local web with probability $e$, this is reminiscent of the theory of island biogeography [@MacArthur1967;@Gravel2011], but we added network structure.
+In this model species migrate from the meta-web to a local web with a uniform probability $c$, and become extinct from the local web with probability $e$, this is reminiscent of the theory of island biogeography [@MacArthur1967;@Gravel2011], but we added network structure.
 Species migrate with their potential networks links from the meta-web, thus in the local web species can only survive if there exist at least one its preys or if it is a basal species.
 Then when a species go extinct locally it may produce secondary extinctions; we check that the local predators maintain at least one prey if not they become extinct independent of the probability $e$.
 We simulate this model in time and it eventually reach an equilibrium that depends on the migration and extinctions probabilities but also on the structure of the meta-web.
+The ratio of immigration vs. extinction $\alpha= c/e$  is hypothesised to be inversely related to the distance to the mainland [@MacArthur1967] and as extinction $e$ should be inversely proportional to population size [@Hanski1999], the ratio $\alpha$ is also hypothesised to be related to local area.

-For the random model we simulate networks with the  same number of nodes $n$ and edges $m$ than the empirical networks, for the meta-web model we fitted the parameters $g$ and $e$ to obtain networks with $n$ and $m$ close to the empirical networks, for details of the simulations see appendix.
+For the random model we simulate networks with the  same number of nodes $n$ and edges $m$ than the empirical networks, for the meta-web model we fitted the parameters $g$ and $e$ to obtain networks with $n$ and $m$ close to the empirical networks, this implies that $\alpha$ should reflect the differences in areas of the two local food webs.
+For details of the fitting and simulations see appendix.

 #### Small-world topology